 It also features five adjustable trimmer lengths, as well as self-sharpening blades that will continue to provide a clean cut for a long time.

-Wet and dry trimming is possible because the unit is waterproof.
+Wet and dry trimming are possible, because the unit is waterproof.
 You can use it in the shower or out, and you can clean it by running it under the faucet.

 You can also use the Bodygroom 7000 without or without a power cord.
 An advanced Lithium-ion battery provides 80 minutes of cordless used after a one-hour charge.